20 Potential Natural Remedies for Poison Ivy Rash - Dr. Axe

 What happens if the rash lasts longer than several weeks or becomes unbearable and very inflamed?

-If someone is severely allergic to poison ivy, most doctors will recommend a corticosteroid shot, such as prednisone or triamcinolone.
-The first line of defense will usually be to apply a cream containing hydrocortisone or calamine lotion.
-Steroid injections are used to help lower severe inflammatory responses and control swelling or itchiness, but it should only be a last-resort option.
-Steroids can cause side effects in some people and are not meant to be administered every time someone has a skin reaction — only if the situation becomes very uncomfortable and even risky.
+Steroid injections are used to help lower severe inflammatory responses and control swelling or itchiness, but they should only be a last-resort option.
+Steroids can cause side effects in some people and are not meant to be administered every time someone has a skin reaction, but only if the situation becomes very uncomfortable and even risky.
 They’re also very unsafe to use on the face or genitals, or in pregnant women or young children.

 If your doctor does recommend a steroid injection to help control your response, keep in mind that steroid tablets (oral corticosteroids) are more likely to cause side effects than injections, especially if taken for more than several days in a row.
 Side effects can sometimes include worsened skin reactions at the site of the injection, muscle and joint pain or swelling, puffiness, weakness, and thinning and lightening of the skin.
-(14) Your skin is also more prone to sunburns and irritation from anything you put onto it after a steroid injection, so take precaution.

-• Poison ivy’s oil called urushiol causes rashes in about 80 percent or more of all adults and children.
+• Poison ivy’s oil called urushiol causes rashes in about 85 percent or more of all adults and children.

 • Direct contact with the plant’s oil is all it takes to cause an allergic reaction.
 The oil can remain on surfaces and clothes for many weeks, or even months, but is killed using soap, bleach or sometimes alcohol.